c-hudson/muddler/README.md

    Command Line:
       ./muddler <options>

           --noconsole        : disable the text based console and enable the web/websocket server.
           --password         : specify the password for the websocket interface.
           --port             : specify the port for the web server.
 The websocket server will be one port number higher.
-   Saving stuff:
+          --remote=host:port : Connect to a remote muddler session.
-      muddler saves your data automatically.
-This is only pointed out because programs like TinyFugue require you to issue a command.
+          --xy=x,y           : Set the screen size to x,y.

    Supported Keys:

       Keys         DESCRIPTION
       Ctl-A      | Move the cursor to the begining of the line Ctl-E      | Move the cursor to the end of the line Ctl-L      | Erases the screen and redraws it